thacherT1D/webdevstuff/Programming_with_Javascript/JavaScript:_Objects,_Arrays,_Iterations.desc.md

 // {lastName: "Wayne"}
 ```

 Deleting requires us to include the keyword `delete` in front of a key-value pair.
-This is similar to how we deleted values of an index with Arrays.
-Successfully deleting a pre-existing key-value pair will resolve to a Boolean value of `true`.
-If we delete a non-existing key-value pair, we are returned `undefined`.

 #  2 of 9: `instanceof` operator